osstech-jp/mailman/src/mailman/docs/mta.rst

 Alternative setup using callout verification
 --------------------------------------------

-Starting with version 3.3.6, you can rely on Mailman's responce on ``RCPT TO:`` LMTP command if mailman would accept the recipient address as valid.
+Starting with version 3.3.6, you can rely on Mailman's response on ``RCPT TO:`` LMTP command if mailman would accept the recipient address as valid.
 This can be used in Exim to validate recipients using callout verification.